RosettaCommons/documentation/scripting_documentation/EnvironmentFramework.md

 would hold the regions 1-16, 26-46, and 56-63 fixed.
 The additional option 'label' indicates a ResidueSelector for the target region.

 Sometimes, it's useful to apply a mover to the template just after it's loaded in.
 For example, given a full-atom PDB, we'd sometimes like to convert it to a centroid representation for abinitio-style simulations (this avoids problems with differing numbers of atoms in the template and simulation).
-Here, a SwitchResidueTypeSetMover is applied to the template before the template is used to set internal degrees of freedom in hte simulation
+Here, a SwitchResidueTypeSetMover is applied to the template before the template is used to set internal degrees of freedom in the simulation

 ```
 <SwitchResidueTypeSetMover name="centroid" set="centroid" />